MarekSarvas/vut-fit-flp/README.md

 ```
 bash test.sh [i|1|2|e]
 ```
-Input test files that don't have corresponding output files are ignored.
+Input test files that don't have corresponding output files are ignored.\
+**!** Grammar in test02.in is taken from discord.